 The bony anatomy of the foot.

 Anteroposterior and oblique radiographic views will demonstrate most fractures.
 Lateral views may be necessary to identify phalangeal fractures of the great toe.
 Obtain the lateral projection with toes 2 through 5 passively dorsiflexed to avoid overlap.
 An alternative method to achieve adequate radiographic views of the great toe in the lateral projection is to insert dental x-ray film between the first and second toes and direct the x-ray beam laterally.6

 The indications for simple splinting of toe fractures are to relieve pain and allow for healing.
-The ...
+The management of ...